There a different types of FFL to choose from. Make sure you understand which FFL type is best for you.

 Once you satisfy all of these requirements, you can then move on to the state-specific requirements.

 Louisiana state requirements for an FFL can be broken down into two categories:

 The state of Louisiana has no special licensing requirements or state laws for the FFL application process.
 This means that your FFL is all you’ll need to be one of the distributors of handguns, rifles, ammo, and more in the state of Louisiana.

 However, if you move your FFL to another state, you must adhere to state-level registration requirements there.

 Like in any other state, you’ll need to register your business with the State of Louisiana.

-Even if your business is registered in another state (we suggest this in our Get Your FFL course), you’ll still need to have an official presence in Louisiana.
+Even if your business is registered in another state (we delve into this in our FFL guide), you’ll still need to have an official presence in Louisiana.

 To register your FFL business in Louisiana, check out the steps to starting a company by the Louisiana Secretary of State.